vigneshchinnaiyan/CRAWLER/README.md

 ## LinkedIn initial scraper

 The LinkedIn initial scraper is not used in the main project and is only listed here as a proof-of-concept, however due to LinkedIn's strict policy of web crawlers, we did not use it in the end for the main project.
 It is recommended not to run the program for a long time to prevent any legal issues.
+The code is based on a code found here: https://www.scrapehero.com/tutorial-scraping-linkedin-for-public-company-data/

 You can try running the LinkedIn prototype scraper by navigating to the linkedin_scraper folder then running `python linkedin_initial.py`.
 The response returned by linkedin will be responses consisting of 200 and 999.
 200 means it managed to retrieve company data, 999 means it failed.
 Use Ctrl-C in the middle of the program run to retrieve an output file named 'data.json'